wuzhengy/TAU/libTAU_ideas.md

 Interface to app developer
 * Java package JAR with embeded c++ swig structure for x86_64 and arm64 ABI
 * SQLite as configuration and message exchange interface between third party and libTAU
+* Provide blockchain time and bootstrap than third partis time and bootstrap server
+* Traffic consumption calculation based on protocol main-loop estimation than from hardware interface.
+Taffic info is important in TAU to save cost for devices.
 ------

 Mutable Data Cache bucket-tree